Portsmouth Square

-Portsmouth Square (花園角 (花园角, Huāyuán jiǎo, Faa^{1}jyun^{4} Gok^{3})), formerly known as Portsmouth Plaza, and originally known as Plaza de Yerba Buena, or simply La Plaza, is a one-block plaza (57516 ft2) in Chinatown, San Francisco, California, United States.
+Portsmouth Square (花園角 (花园角, Huāyuán jiǎo, Faa^{1}jyun^{4} Gok^{3})), formerly known as Portsmouth Plaza, and originally known as Plaza de Yerba Buena, or simply La Plaza, is a one-block plaza (1.5 acre) in Chinatown, San Francisco, California, United States.
 Portsmouth Square is the first park in San Francisco, predating both Washington Square (1847) and Union Square (1850).

 Established in the early 19th century, during the period of Mexican California, the plaza was renamed following the U.S. Conquest of California in honor of the USS Portsmouth, the American ship which captured the city.
 It is bounded by Kearny Street on the east, Washington Street on the north, Clay Street on the south, and Walter Lum Place on the west.

 History

 Early history

 Map of Yerba Buena, drawn by Jean Jacques Vioget in 1839; the Plaza de Yerba Buena (later renamed Portsmouth Square) is just south of the compass rose.

 Portsmouth Square is located on the site of the first public square, Plaza de Yerba Buena, established in the early 19th century in the Mexican community of Yerba Buena.
 The site was first used as a public gathering site in 1833; it was set aside as an official plaza in 1835.
 Jean Jacques Vioget was commissioned to survey the settlement in 1839, and Vioget imposed a grid of streets centered on the plaza overlooking the cove.

 In 1844, a custom house was built at the northwest corner of the plaza by the Mexican government.
 During the Mexican–American War, Captain John Berrien Montgomery of the was ordered to seize Yerba Buena.
 On July 9, 1846, Montgomery and a party of 17 men landed and raised the first American flag near the Mexican adobe custom house.
 The plaza would be named Portsmouth Square in honor of the ship later that year, and the settlement's name was changed to San Francisco in 1847.